Cavs vs Jazz: Utah Burns Cleveland 100-92

 “But, (I’m) never on the winning side,” he added.
 “But I’m glad the fans got an opportunity to see their team win and me make a couple plays.”

-This added up to Utah’s third home win in a row in a Cavs vs Jazz encounter, and James hasn’t seen a victory here since his Miami Heat team took them down there on Dec.
+This added up to Utah’s third home win in a row in a Cavs vs. Jazz encounter, and James hasn’t seen a victory here since his Miami Heat team took them down there on Dec.
 8, 2010.